minshi123/gitlab/doc/user/project/repository/web_editor.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-foss/merge_requests/2808) in GitLab 8.6.

+If your development workflow dictates to have an issue for every merge request, you can quickly create a branch on the issue page.
+The new branch, and later its merge request, will be marked as related to this issue.
+You can see a **Create merge request** dropdown below the issue description.

+NOTE: **Note:**
-In case your development workflow dictates to have an issue for every merge request, you can quickly create a branch right on the issue page which will be tied with the issue itself.
-You can see a **Create merge request** dropdown below the issue description unless there is already a branch with the same name or a referenced merge request or your project (still) has an active [fork relationship](../settings/index.md#advanced-settings).
+You won't see the **Create merge request** button if there is already a branch with the same name or a referenced merge request or your project has an active [fork relationship](../settings/index.md#advanced-settings).
+If you would like to make this button appear, a possible workaround is to remove your project's fork relationship.

 ![Create Button](img/web_editor_new_branch_from_issue_create_button_v12_6.png)